 A good writing group, one that offers thoughtful help and criticism, is hard to come by.
-I’ve beegaledeitch-author-photon honored to be a member of The Novel Experience for several years and Gale Deitch is one of the reasons the group has been so valuable to me.
+I’ve been honored to be a member of The Novel Experience for several years and Gale Deitch is one of the reasons the group has been so valuable to me.
 As we’ve both worked through our novels with the group, Gale’s comments and suggestions are usually right on the money.

 This year, Gale and I seemed to be at similar points in our writing.
 We were wrapping up final drafts of our novels and wondering if self publishing was the right thing to do.
 It was a topic that came up every time we met.
 I would ask her about her plans.
 She would ask me about my plans.
 Back and forth we went, trying to make the right decision for our work.
 I was frightened to make the move, but the more we talked, the more I realized that indie publishing was the right thing to do.